 - Car wash

-- 50/50 raffle (make sure your state allows raffles; you may have to use language other than “raffle”)
+- 50/50 raffle (make sure your state allows raffles; you may have to use a term other than “raffle”)

 - Sales of branded items (apparel, mugs, calendars, etc.)